 Connectivity-wise, all Wi-Fi standards are supported (a/b/g/n/ac), dual-channel, the latest in Bluetooth – version 5.0, as well as OneSeg and FullSeg digital TV, Felica and NFC.

 The water-resistance rating of the Aquos R is IPX5/8, and the dust-resistance rating is IP6X.

 First among the carriers, On 11 May 2017, Softbank announced the launch of the Aquos R, under the codename 604SH.
-It supports the following radio frequencies:
+Subsequently the model name was changed to 605SH.
+The Softbank version supports the following radio frequencies:

 4G LTE (FDD-LTE): 700 MHz, 900 MHz, 1.7 GHz, 1.9 GHz, 2.1 GHz

 3G (W-CDMA): 900 MHz, 1.7 GHz, 1.9 GHz, 2.1GHz

 The preinstalled OS is Android 7.1.
 Sharp have made a promise to offer continuous OS upgrades for a period of at least two years, which sounds great.